Applicant Requirements

 We have a Barn Cat Program available.
 Please be advised that a cat may or may not “mouse.”
 These cats still need to have access to food, water and shelter from the elements.
 We do not adopt cats under 6 months to outside homes as they are prime targets of larger predators.

-You should have a voucher for a free health exam from a list of providing veterinarians to be used within 48 hours of adoption.
-Please make sure to take advantage of this free offer and make sure to take the medical records provided to you at the time of adoption to your veterinarian.
-You will need to keep your puppy or dog on heartworm prevention for the rest of its life to protect it from heartworm disease.
-Please make sure to keep your pet on flea and tick prevention as well.
+You should have received a voucher for a free health exam from a list of participating veterinarians, which should be used within 48 hours of adoption.
+Be sure to bring the medical records provided at the time of adoption to your veterinarian.

 What is MatchMaking?